 Student Work Encourages Time Management

 Research suggests that students who work between one and twenty hours a week get higher GPAs.
 Student work encourages students to learn valuable job skills as well as learning skills like time management.
 Be aware the research also finds there is a point where student work becomes too much.
-Students worki-ng over fifteen hours a week tend to have much lower grade point averages.
-That much work just doesn’t allow adequate time for studying.
+Students working too many hours a week can lower grade point average.
+Over 15 of 20 hours of work just doesn’t allow adequate time for studying.

 Work Encourages Good Budgeting